 North Korea tries hard to control all broadcasting and media.
 People who access any unapproved media or broadcasting can be punished.
 Although this is possible and done by some citizens in the border regions, it comes at a very high risk.
+According to one expert for the country, an estimated 20% of North Korean citizens follow foreign broadcasting by radio and penalties for accessing foreign media have seen a resurgence in the WWL 2023 reporting period.
 The regime considers radio receivers as something highly dangerous, let alone a smartphone or the Internet.
-People who possess unregistered radio receivers or smartphones can and will be punished.
 Therefore, listening to Christian radio is a very dangerous act.
-If Christians dare to do so, they will only listen at night time, hidden under blankets, being constantly on the alert for security force checks.
+If Christians dare to do so, they will only listen at nighttime, hidden under blankets, being constantly on the alert for checks by the security forces.